 - 2. Mentor standards in orientation packet - Have Graphics make a brochure type document for the mentor/mentee standards

-- 3. Checklist for Postdocs - this list already exists in Thi’s slide from the presentation for Sandy, have Graphics also make a brochure type document for the mentor/mentee standards
+- 3. Checklist for Postdocs - this list already exists in Thi’s slide from the presentation for Sandy, have Graphics make a brochure type document for the mentor/mentee standards

 -Career Development and Training